Cheppar/gilgilStadium/README.md

 - Get started free at posthog.com.

 ### Education
-- Residents have access to basic education  less than a kilometre from the planning area.
+- Residents of Gilgil Stadium can access basic education, less than a kilometre from the planning area.
-- Three secondary schools are located less than 500 mmetres from the planning area.
+- Three secondary schools are located less than 500 mmetres.
 - Gilgil stadiumm has a high literacy rate.
 - 51 percent of respondents have attained Secondary School education, with 20 per cent having attended a technical college.